pedro-sehn/simple-battle-simulation/README.md

 ### Simple battle simulation

-Just a battle simulation
+Just a code to simulate a "battle"

-If you want you can create other players and add them in the players array
+If you wanna add some players, use the function createPlayer and pass the parameters name and strength to the player

 Run it in terminal with:
 + `node index.js`